 - Heat the cream and lime zest in a small saucepan over medium heat.
 Stir it until the mixture barely comes to a boil.
-Remove from heat and allow the lime flavor infuse into the cream for 30 minutes.
+Remove from heat and allow the lime flavor to infuse the cream for 30 minutes.

 - Meanwhile, place the chopped white chocolate into a medium heatproof bowl.
 Add the lime juice and butter to the bowl.
 Do not stir yet.
 Set aside.

 - After 30 minutes, place the lime-infused cream back over heat until it barely begins simmering again.
 Remove from heat and strain it through a mesh sieve overtop the white chocolate, to remove the zest.
 Gently begin stirring the white chocolate mixture with a rubber spatula in one direction.
 Do not forcefully stir it—use gentle, circular motions.
 Once all of the white chocolate is completely smooth, cover with a piece of plastic wrap pressed onto the top of the ganache filling.
 Let it sit at room temperature for 1 hour, then transfer to the refrigerator for 5–6 more hours.
 Overnight is OK.

 - After chilling, the ganache filling will be smooth and a little soft, but still manageable to scoop by hand.
 You want a soft filling—this makes the truffles creamy.